Logo

 Who is responsible for what when it comes to cloud data security?

-The areas of responsibility for cloud vendors and application developers are usually fixed in a service-level agreement (SLA).
+The areas of responsibility for cloud vendors and application developers (or DevSecOps specialists working on an application) are usually fixed in a service-level agreement (SLA).
 A typical SLA for cloud services defines:

 • The volume and quality of work that a cloud vendor agrees to provide